eg0nSpengler/SpecialTestTool/README.md

 # Special Test Tool

-### You'll have to excuse the name, while I don't condone cheating I made this tool for someone for someone to assist them in their studies.
+### You'll have to excuse the name, while I don't condone cheating I made this tool for someone to assist them in their studies.

 # Dependencies